The submissions for the EAPRIL 2022 conference are now closed!

 For more information on the procedure and criteria click here.

 The thematic track format focuses on a specific theme and welcomes all contributions that fit within this theme.
-This year's theme is: "Learning and innovating in field labs: addressing wicked problems in collaboration with external stakeholders in higher professional education".
-To check out the detailed call for abstracts click here.
+This year's theme is: "How to activate lifelong learning among employees in organizations".

-All accepted submissions for the thematic track will be clustered together in two time slots of 90 minutes.
+All accepted submissions for the thematic track will be clustered together in one or two time slots of 90 minutes.

 The review process is the most important aspect of organising the EAPRIL conference, as the outcome of this process will determine the quality of the participants' experience.
 As a result, EAPRIL strives to ensure that the process is rigorous and transparent.